 The main advantages of such a system are that they are easy to use, can support your workflows and will help save you time.
 Other reasons you may choose to use one, including:

-- Preserving metadata and keeping it up to date – this is a critical part of DAM, as it’s how your assets can be organized, categorized and found.
+- Preserving metadata and keeping it up to date – this is a critical part of digital asset management, as it’s how your assets can be organized, categorized and found.
 It is data that gives information about other data and it’s what will allow you to search and find what you need quickly and easily.

 - Knowing what you’ve got – if you don’t know what you’ve got then how can you make the most of it and spot other opportunities?
 You need to know what content exists and where to find it, especially as your content library continues to grow.
 Without a system, it will become increasingly difficult to take an overview, the more content you create.